Find Affordable College Courses

 Huntingdon, PA

-You’ll be in good company if you decide to attend University of Minnesota - Twin Cities.
-It ranked #5 on our 2023 Best Fisheries Sciences Bachelor’s Degree Schools list.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Twin Cities.
+The school came in at #5 on this year’s Best Fisheries Sciences Bachelor’s Degree Schools list.
+Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 The average amount in student loans that fisheries majors at UMN Twin Cities take out while working on their Bachelor's Degree is $23,190.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $294.

-Humboldt State University landed the #6 spot in the 2023 rankings for the best bachelor’s degree fisheries sciences programs.
-Located in the town of Arcata, Humboldt State University is a public college with a moderately-sized student population.
+With a ranking of #6, Humboldt State University did quite well on this year’s best schools for fisheries sciences students working on their bachelor’s degree.
+Located in the remote town of Arcata, Humboldt State University is a public college with a moderately-sized student population.

-Full Fisheries Sciences at Humboldt State University Report
+Read full report on Fisheries Sciences at Humboldt State University

 #7